 Best Seller is also a strange tale of redemption — a twist of fate allows two men from opposite worlds to find some sort of inner peace.

-Woods and Dennehy create one of the unlikeliest movie couples you’ll ever see!
+James Woods and Brian Dennehy create one of the unlikeliest movie couples you’ll ever see!
 Woods is psychotic and Dennehy is incorruptible.
 It’s fun to see them try to upstage each other.
 They are the glue that holds the movie together.
 They also do a good job accentuating a major plot point; cop and criminal are two sides of the same coin.

 Larry Cohen is not the best writer out-there.
 He’s primarily known for making some funky B-movies (God Told Me to and Q – The Winged Serpent).
 Occasionally, Cohen wrote scripts for A-movies.
 This is, perhaps, the best of those screenplays.
 Also, if you’re an electronic music fan, you’ll love Jay Ferguson’s music score.